Duke0503/Evida/README.md

    - This service ensures data is backed up to the cloud at specified intervals (e.g., midnight every day).
    - It ensures that data is not duplicated or lost during the backup process.

+8. **Data Storage in Cloud**:
+   - Data backed up from the local database is securely stored in the cloud.
+   - Provides redundancy and disaster recovery capabilities.

-8. **Data Visualization (Grafana)**:
+9. **Data Visualization (Grafana)**:
    - Grafana connects to the local database to retrieve data.
    - It displays data in various visual formats for easy analysis and monitoring.
    - Users can create interactive dashboards using data from the local database tables.

 9. **Reporting and Analysis**:
-   - Data stored in the local database is used to generate reports and perform detailed analysis.
+   - Data stored in the local database and cloud is used to generate reports and perform detailed analysis.
    - This data helps in understanding box utilization, charging patterns, and customer behavior.

 ## Conclusion
 This document provides an overview of the system architecture, detailing each component's role and the data flow within the system.
-By following this structure, users can understand how data is collected, processed, stored, and visualized, enabling effective monitoring and analysis of the EBox-generated data and other related data.
+By following this structure, users can understand how data is collected, processed, stored, and visualized, enabling effective monitoring and analysis of the EBox-generated data and other relevant data.